phlowdotdev/vscode/README.md

 1. Install the Phlow runtime: [Official Documentation](https://phlow.dev/docs/intro)
 2. Configure your environment variables in VS Code
-3. Use the integrated terminal to run flows
+3. Use the integrated terminal to run phlows

 ## Contributing